 Bulgur Pilaf Recipe with Turkish 10-Spice

 Bulgur pilaf is a classic Turkish dish.
-Bulgur is a quick-cooking whole grain with an awesome nutty flavor and deliciously chewy texture.
+It’s made from bulgur, a quick-cooking whole grain with an incredible nutty flavor and deliciously chewy texture.
 This bulgur pilaf recipe makes a great side dish to roasted meats, veggies, and salads.

 Bulgur is made from wheat that is partially cooked, dried, and cut into smaller pieces.
 The many sizes of bulgur available are used for different recipes.
 For example, tabouli traditionally uses the super finely cut grain, along with the classic appetizer kisir.
 Coarser bulgur grains are used for pilafs, like this one.
 Pilafs can also be made into main dishes or salads with the addition of ingredients such as chickpeas or lentils.

 In the photo you may notice that I made sumac onions for a topper.
 These onions are usually served as a side to meat dishes, and add a great bite to this pilaf.
 Bulgur pilaf also makes a great accompaniment to Turkish-style Beef Kofte Kebabs.

 - Mince the onion, and dice the tomato.